 I started teacher training in 2014, tutored by Helen Graham, and achieved my Introductory Teaching Certificate in 2016.
 Under the new Iyengar Yoga syllabus this means I am qualified to teach Level 1.

 Iyengar yoga is a wonderful discipline and life changing, impacting positively on all aspects of life.
 It is an immense privilege and joy to teach and help others start a new journey.

-I started Iyengar Yoga in Oxford in 1972 when I was still an undergraduate.
-When I arrived in Edinburgh in 1974 young teachers here encouraged me to go to Pune.
+I started Iyengar Yoga in Oxford in 1972 when I was still a student.
+After I arrived in Edinburgh in 1974 my teachers here encouraged me to go to Pune.
 My first visit was in 1977 in the exciting early days of the Institute there and (much to my surprise) I came away with an Introductory teaching certificate from Guruji himself.

 I feel lucky to have discovered Iyengar Yoga whilst a student in Edinburgh in my late teens.
 From the start I loved its precision and focus on alignment, and the energy and strength it gave me.

-Decades later Iyengar Yoga continues to be a central part of my life.
+Years later Iyengar Yoga continues to be a central part of my life.
 I regularly attend classes at Bruntsfield and workshops with visiting teachers.